Leicester Landlord FAQs

 12 – What happens to my tenant’s deposit?

 Landlords and letting agents are legally required to register all tenants’ deposits with an approved Tenancy Deposit Scheme.
 Belvoir Leicester recommends TDS but we also work with some landlords who chose to use DPS.
-Please see our information page for further information on how we keep yours and your tenant's money safe.

 13 – How do I get my rental income?